DatingNav

 Travel mode

 Boost is the practical upgrade.
 Beeline + rematch + unlimited extends covers the main friction points.
-At the annual rate (~$8/mo), it's the best value in Bumble's lineup.
+Because Bumble does not expose every duration in the App Store table, confirm the exact term before buying.

 Premium+ adds advanced filters and incognito mode.
 Worth it if you're a heavy user or want to browse without showing up in others' feeds.